Russell Ellice

 Russell Ellice (6 June 1799 – 15 September 1873) was a British businessman who was Chairman of the East India Company and one of the first Directors of the British American Land Company.
 Ellice was also a Director of the first New Zealand Company and also the second New Zealand Company Ellice was also a Governor of North American Colonial Association of Ireland and subsequently Chairman.

 Personal life

 Russell Ellice was born in 1799 in Bath, Somerset, the fifth son of Scottish parents Alexander Ellice and Ann Russell.
 He was baptised 2 July 1799 at St Mary's Church in Bathwick.
 He was one of 10 children; He was the younger brother of merchant Edward Ellice.
 Russell Ellice lived at Brickendonbury Manor in Hertfordshire, where he died on 15 September 1873.
 Ellice was married to Harriet Chaplin on 21 July 1826 in London.
 Harriet died in Hertfordshire in 1882.

+Ellice was a slave-owner, the absentee owner of several West Indian sugar plantations.
+He was awarded £8000 compensation by the British government when it abolished slavery.
+Ellice Street in Wellington, New Zealand, is named after him.